 |3.
 Take time in meetings to connect as people|

 |5.
 Build extra layers of belonging among social groups|

 1. Create a culture of continuous recognition

 Everybody everywhere wants to be recognised for their hard work.
-In fact, in a Reward Gateway study, 69% of employees surveyed stated their work wellbeing would improve if they were simply thanked more often.
+In fact, in a Reward Gateway survey, 69% of Australian employees stated their work wellbeing would improve if they were simply thanked more often.